nullstack/nullstack.github.io/articles/routes-and-params.md

 ## Special anchors

-A tags accept some convenient special attributes instead of the href.
+Anchor tags accept some convenient special attributes besides the regular href.

 You can set the params attribute with an object as the value.